Kesin2540/Malicious-url-detection/README.md

 This project is a machine learning-powered web application built with **Streamlit** that detects whether a URL is:

-- ✅ Benign
+- ✅ Legitimate
-- ❗ Malware
-- ⚠️ Phishing
+- ❗ Phishing
-- 🚫 Defacement

 It extracts URL features automatically and uses a trained Random Forest Classifier to predict the type with a confidence percentage.